 - Stick at it: Even if you have a bad start to the season, don't throw in the towel or start making 'fun picks' - it's usually not too late to turn things around and green arrows are more fun than wacky decisions that will often just make matters worse

 In this section we will look at ways in which managers can take their FPL skills to the next level and improve their overall ranks and mini league fortunes in the process.

-Not everyone is able or willing to spend several hours each week watching matches, analysing statistics, listening to podcasts, reading team articles or building.
+Not everyone is able or willing to spend several hours each week watching matches, analysing statistics or listening to podcasts.
 However, you do need to do a bit of homework, otherwise your FPL approach is going to be some degree of ‘garbage in, garbage out’.
 Fortunately, there have never been so many excellent (and largely free) resources in this regard.
-Here are some of the FPL information sources I recommend you utilise on a regular basis, if you are not already doing so:
+Here are some of the FPL information sources I recommend you utilise on a regular basis:

 - Listen to one good podcast (I recommend the Hub's FPL Podcast which comes as a YouTube video and audio podcast)